stefanschonauer/Udacity_DSND_Project_01/README.md

 There are two files in this repository:

 - `data.csv`: Generated and downloaded file from the Worldbank databank.
-- `life_expectancy.ipynb`: Jupyther Notebook including the CRISP-DM to prepare and analyze the given questions in the project motivation.
+- `life_expectancy.ipynb`: Jupyter Notebook including the CRISP-DM to prepare and analyze the given questions in the project motivation.
 - `index.html`: Blog post article with a summary of the results.
 - `image_0x`: Images which support the blog post and the `index.html` file